 Most of nuclear energy’s costs come from construction

 We can roughly break the costs of operating any power plant into three categories: fuel costs, operation and maintenance costs, and capital costs – the amortized cost from building the plant itself, including any financing costs.1 Different types of power plants have different cost breakdowns.
 For natural gas plants, up to 70% of their electricity cost comes from the cost of fuel.
-With nuclear power plants, on the other hand, 60-80% of their electricity cost comes from constructing the plant itself.
-Decreasing the construction cost of nuclear power plants would thus drive the cost of the electricity they provide down substantially.
+With nuclear plants, on the other hand, 60-80% of their electricity cost comes from constructing the plant itself.
+Decreasing the construction cost of plants would thus drive the cost of the electricity they provide down substantially.

 The cost fractions of different types of power plants (along with their technological capabilities) shape the way they’re used.
 Because electricity can’t be cheaply stored, at any given moment electricity produced and electricity consumed must balance.
 Since electricity consumption varies over time, power plants are brought on and offline as demand changes (this is called “dispatch”).
 The order in which plants are dispatched is generally a function of their variable costs of production (with lower-cost plants coming on first), as well as how easily they can ramp production up or down.2